-The KNOB HILL showing is located on top of Mullins Hill, approximately 8 kilometres northeast of Carmi.
+The Knob Hill occurrence is located on top of Mullins Hill, approximately 8 kilometres northeast of Carmi.

-This was an active exploration camp at the turn of the century when the Highland Bell (082ESW030) silver mine was discovered.
-Early references indicate a 12-metre shaft was sunk in an "iron cap" on the KNOB HILL in 1901.
-This claim was Crown granted as KNOB HILL (L.2659) in 1903.
+This was an active exploration camp at the turn of the century, when the Highland Bell (MINFILE 082ESW030) silver mine was discovered.
+Early references indicate a 12-metre shaft was sunk in an "iron cap" on the Knob Hill claim in 1901.
+This claim was Crown granted as Knob Hill (L.2659) in 1903.
 Numerous old workings, trenches, pits and open cuts occur in the general area of Mullins Hill.
-Those to the northeast are grouped under the ROSEMONT (082ENW046) occurrence 1.5 kilometres away, and those to the south are grouped under the IVY (082ENW037), which is located approximately 2 kilometres to the south.
+Those to the northeast are grouped under the Rosemont (MINFILE 082ENW046) occurrence 1.5 kilometres away, and those to the south are grouped under the Ivy (MINFILE 082ENW037) occurrence, which is located approximately 2 kilometres to the south.

-In 1975, Vestor Explorations Ltd. drilled 2 percussion drillholes along the road immediately west of Mullins Creek.
-This was followed by 3 percussion holes in 1976.
+In 1975, Vestor Explorations Ltd. drilled two percussion drill holes along the road immediately west of Mullins Creek.
+This was followed by three percussion drill holes in 1976.
 No results were filed in the assessment reports.
-An old 7.6-metre shaft noted on the drill plan may be the partly filled in shaft sunk in 1901.
+In 1992, American Bullion examined the area.